heratyian/software-development-lessons/dpi-01/dpi-01.md

 # Learning how to learn
 * Our real goal during these 12 weeks is not to learn Ruby, Rails, Bootstrap, or any other particular language or framework.
-* I've just discovered over the years that these are good, beginner-friendly, motivating choices for an introductory course.
+* These are good, beginner-friendly, motivating choices for an introductory course.
 * Our real goal is to learn how to learn, so that you can then go on to learn whatever interests you.

 ---

 # Learning how to learn
-* Being a software developers means being a lifelong learner.
+* Being a software developer means being a lifelong learner.
 * There are always new languages, techniques, and frameworks to stay up-to-date on.
 * Every single project involves learning new things, depending on what real-world problem you're being hired to solve.
 * We are inventors.
 There are no formulas to look up and apply; we have to learn about the problem and then invent solutions.